Local SEO Statistics Australia 2024

 23. More than 61% of users don’t prefer businesses that are invisible online

-About 61% of online customers won’t purchase from businesses that they can’t find online.
+About 61% of online customers won’t purchase from businesses they can’t find online.
 That means you’re missing out on potential leads if you’re not visible to your online consumers.

 24. 43% of customers search about a product when they are in the store